Task Manager - Advanced (Excel) Step by Step User Guide

 OVERVIEW OF STEPS

 SET UP: In the SETTINGS sheet, enter your own custom status values if preferred.
-Choose which status values should be considered as Pending tasks.
+Choose how you'd like to customize your Kanban board.

 In the CREATE_TASKS sheet, enter tasks